fsotoc/grtools/README.md

 ```

 This will open a document that includes links to help documentation for each of the main analyses included in **grtools** (including examples).

+**grtools** requires [Rcpp](http://cran.r-project.org/web/packages/Rcpp/index.html) to work, which in turns requires a development environment with a suitable compiler.
+If you are getting compiling errors, see the [Rcpp FAQ](http://cran.r-project.org/web/packages/Rcpp/vignettes/Rcpp-FAQ.pdf), particularly points 1.2 and 1.3.

 **Note that this package is still under development.
 This is a pre-release version that has not been extensively tested.
 Also, documentation for many of the functions is missing/incomplete.**